niirex1/TEFIE-Secure/README.md

 # Overview

-TEFIE-Secure is a state-of-the-art approach designed for the detection of vulnerabilities in smart contracts.
+TEFIE-Secure is a state-of-the-art approach designed to detect vulnerabilities in smart contracts.
 By leveraging advanced techniques such as Figurative Learning, Incremental Transfer Learning (ITL), and Ensemble Classification, TEFIE-Secure provides unparalleled accuracy and efficiency in identifying potential vulnerabilities.

 ## Key Features:

-- **Unified Framework**: TEFIE-Secure offers a comprehensive solution that integrates smart contract vulnerability detection and specification.
+- **Unified Framework**: TEFIE-Secure offers a comprehensive solution integrating smart contract vulnerability detection and specification.

 - **Advanced Algorithms**: Incorporates ITL, Ensemble techniques, and Figurative Learning to enhance vulnerability detection in real-time.